-- To get started, name your workflow and select which interest area(s) it should apply to.
-For example, a workflow can be titled “Escalate Past Due Dialogues” and applied to all Interest Areas.
+- To get started, name your workflow and select which Topic(s) it should apply to.
+For example, a workflow can be titled “Escalate Past Due Dialogues” and applied to all Topics.

 - Click “Begin” to start configuring your trigger conditions.

 Trigger Conditions (If)